RhinohawkUAV/rh_ros_installer/README.md

 :warning: Use the installer at your own risk! :warning:

 The installer will modify your system by installing many packages and checking out code into your home directory.

 We encourage you to read through the install script before running it.

+# Running the installer

 To begin the installation process, type:
 ```
 ./install.sh
 ```

-You'll be promoted to begin the installation, and then periodically by sudo.
+You'll be prompted to begin the installation, and then periodically by sudo for your password to escalate privilege.